Phurga/obsidian_vault/concepts/occupancy-abundance relationship.md

 ---
 tags:
   - concept/definition
+aliases:
+  - abundance-area relationship
+  - OAR
 ---
-Occupancy abundance relationship is a well documented relationship linking the potential habitat area of a specie with its abundance.
+**Occupancy abundance relationship** is a well documented relationship linking the potential habitat area of a specie with its [[species abudance|abundance]].

 It is similar to the [[species-area relationship]] but for the abundance.

 See [link](https://en.wikipedia.org/wiki/Occupancy%E2%80%93abundance_relationship).

 #concept/idea merge this relationship with the SAR relationship to get a modeled MSA relationship ?
 Maybe it needs more data like HSM.